 Sound level: Exhaust louder, deeper, pleasing.
 Gear drive whine was rather excessive in every version, and eventually reduced to 'acceptable' ....but still noisy.

 Top speed: unknown.
-It would hit redline in 4th with the 3.00 rear end I used for awhile.
+It would probably hit redline in 4th with the 3.00 rear end I used for awhile.

 Drag strip: never had it on one.